Scotiabank Saddledome: Events

-On April 1, 2026, the Professional Women's Hockey League (PWHL) will play the first game in Calgary at the arena between the Toronto Sceptres and Ottawa Charge.
+On April 1, 2026, the Professional Women's Hockey League (PWHL) played its first Calgary match with the Toronto Sceptres and Ottawa Charge, as part of the league's Takeover Tour.
+The Sceptres won 2–1 in front of 16,150 fans.

 Amenities

 The Saddledome seats 19,289 for hockey and lacrosse, with different capacities for other events depending on the arena's configuration.
 It has 72 luxury suites, 41 of which were constructed at the top of the lower bowl in 1995 and 31 were constructed at the top of the second level when the facility was built.
 There are also six party suites on the corners of the upper loges that are rented on an event by event basis.
 Sections 115 through 122 of the lower bowl form The Club and offers in-seat concession service at Flames games.
 This was later expanded to the remainder of the lower bowl during Flames, Hitmen and Roughnecks games via the Saddledome Live app.

 The Club features a private dining room available during Flames games, large concerts and private events.
 Dutton's Canadian Lounge is a sports bar located at the west entrance to the building.
 There are three additional restaurants within the facility: The Saddleroom Grill, the Alumni Lounge and the King Club.
 The Iconic Platinum Club is a 188-seat executive club accessible with a purchased membership.
 It features a private bar and restaurant as well as a fully functional business centre.